2022 in Estonian football: Esiliiga

 The 2022 season of Esiliiga had six competitors from last years Esiliiga and four newcomers.
 While last year's champion Maardu Linnameeskond got promoted to Premium liiga, the top divisions eight team - Viljandi Tulevik - was relegated due to financial difficulties.
 The other three teams all came from Esiliiga B: Viimsi and Harju Laagri will be debuting in the second division, whereas Ida-Virumaa Alliance returns after spending one year in Esiliiga B. They replace Tartu Welco, Tartu Tammeka U21 and Pärnu, who got relegated after last season.
-On the 4th of February Maardu Linnameeskond announced that due to financial difficulties they also cannot compete in the top division.
+On 4 February Maardu Linnameeskond announced that due to financial difficulties they also cannot compete in the top division.
 Unlike Viljandi, they decided to compete in II liiga and therefore Tallinna Kalev got promoted and Pärnu got readmitted to Esiliiga.

 In the penultimate round newcomer Harju Laagri defeated Pärnu 4:0, which crowned them champions of the division.
 FCI Levadia's reserve team finished second with 68 points and Elva completed the podium with the third place.
 On the other end of the table Pärnu and Viljandi Tulevik got relegated to Esiliiga B. The promotion/relegation play-offs did not add any new teams to the division because while Elva lost its promotion play-off to Tallinna Legion, Ida-Virumaa Alliance managed to narrowly beat Esiliiga B-s third-best Tallinna Kalev U21.

 The best goalscorer was Nõmme United's 17-year-old Egert Õunapuu, who got 36 goals in 26 games.
 The young attacker was later named the best player of the season beating both Levadia U21's Daniel Luts and Harju Laagri's Roman Sobtšenko.